Skip to content

 3. Serializer Singletons

-• All serializers are SINGLETON scoped
+• 10 of 13 serializers are SINGLETON scoped (TemplateSerializer, MultipartFormSerializer, and UrlEncodedFormSerializer are TRANSIENT)

 • ObjectWriter instances are thread-safe

-• One serializer instance shared across routes
+• One serializer instance shared across routes (except TemplateSerializer)

 4. Destination Pooling